 There's only one way to address this crucial issue properly, and that's to take a close examination of the gospel Jesus preached.
 You decide whether we're being offered a deficient gospel.

 This morning, I want to take you to the scene I just described, the conversation between the evangelist, Jesus, and the rich young ruler.
-It's recorded in Mark 10.
-That experience actually follows a controversy involving children that were brought to Jesus.
-There's a significant connection between these two accounts.
+It's recorded in Luke 18:18-30.